 It offers outstanding advanced terrain, and it’s also easy to get around the place.
 An advanced skier will love the resort.

-- Advanced terrain
+- Advanced Terrain

-- Great restaurants and accommodation available
+- Great restaurants and accommodations available

 - Far from Denver